bram2000/url-shortener/README.md

  - docker
  - docker-compose

 To run the service simply execute `make up`.
 This will build two docker containers (database and app) and run them both.
 The containers will print some logging to stdout.
-The default service address `http://localhost:5000`.
+The default service address is `http://localhost:5000`.

 # Usage